What is qq?

 By default, qq allocates 1 GB of storage per CPU core when using a scratch directory.
 If you need a different amount of storage, you can adjust it using the following qq submit options:

---work-size-per-cpu(or--worksize-per-cpu) — specifies the amount of storage per CPU core.--work-size(or--worksize) — specifies the total amount of storage for the entire job.
+--work-size-per-cpu(or--worksize-per-cpu) — specifies the amount of storage per requested CPU core.--work-size-per-node(or--worksize-per-node) — specifies the amount of storage per requested compute node.--work-size(or--worksize) — specifies the total amount of storage for the entire job.

 Example: